Greece Moments Greece Moments

 Mykonos Restaurants Klein Venedig Tipps Alefkandra

-An overnight stay in this lively neighbourhood is a once-in-a-lifetime experience and the perfect place to stay for partygoers, friends and couples who want to dance the night away in one of the many bars.
+Staying overnight in this lively neighborhood is a unique experience and the perfect accommodation for partygoers, friends, and couples who want to turn night into day in one of the many bars.

 mykonos klein venedig unterkünfte tipps

-Spending the night in the alleys of the old town
+Staying in the alleys of the Old Town

-Some of the apartments listed are located just above Little Venice’s bars and restaurants, so the bed is just a few steps away.
-Perfect for long party nights – after a few cocktails, the high noise level no longer bothers you.
+Some of the listed apartments are located directly above the bars and restaurants of Little Venice, so your bed is just a few steps away.
+Perfect for long nights of partying—after a few cocktails, even the high noise level won’t bother you anymore.

-If you prefer it quieter, you should book an accommodation outside of Mykonos Town, e.g. in Ano Mera, our favorite: Myconoan Theros (Watch on Booking.com*).
-Enclosed are our personal recommendations for studios or hotels in Little Venice and near the windmills:
+If you prefer a quieter atmosphere, you should book accommodation outside of Mykonos Town, e.g., in Ano Mera—our favorite: Myconoan Theros (View on Booking.com*).
+Here are our personal recommendations for studios and hotels in the Little Venice district and near the windmills:

 Bluetopia Suites

-Very tasteful suites in the first row of houses of Little Venice.
-Balconies with amazing views of the windmills of Mykonos.
-Breakfast is delivered to the room, and a bridal suite is also available.
-All details about the accommodation on Booking.com*:
+Very tasteful suites in the first row of houses in Little Venice.
+Balconies with a magnificent view of the Mykonos windmills.
+Breakfast is brought to your room, and a wedding suite is also available.
+All accommodation details on Booking.com*:

 ➲ Book Bluetopia Suites*